stepancheg/rust-protobuf/protobuf-codegen/README.md

 1) Install `protoc-gen-rust` program (which is `protoc` plugin)

-It can be installed either from source or with `cargo install protobuf` command.
+It can be installed either from source or with `cargo install protobuf-codegen` command.

 2) Add `protoc-gen-rust` to $PATH